 The current average salaries of environmental engineers are comparable to other Engineering fields.
 According to the bureaus of labor statistics as of May 2012, the mean annual salary for environmental engineers is $85,140.
 Which for example is comparable to the mean annual salary for mechanical engineers ($84,770), civil engineers ($84,140), and material engineers ($87,490).

 Environmental and Ecological Engineering at Purdue is highly regarded nationally.
-In the 2013 US News and World Report lists of America’s Best Colleges and America’s Best Graduate Schools, the Environmental Engineering program ranked 13th (tied with Cal Tech and North Carolina State) in the United States among environmental engineering programs and the Purdue Engineering program as a whole ranked as the 10th best undergraduate program among doctoral-granting universities.
+In the 2015 US News and World Report lists of Best Undergraduate Engineering Programs, the Environmental Engineering program ranked 13th (tied with Cal Tech and North Carolina State) in the United States among environmental engineering programs and the Purdue Engineering program as a whole ranked as the 9th best undergraduate program among doctoral-granting universities.